sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 that you have all the usual options available to you, like getting services from the Dependency Injection Container (DIC).

-This is particulary useful if you decide to extend the ``CRUDController`` to add new actions or change the behavior of existing ones.
+This is particularly useful if you decide to extend the ``CRUDController`` to add new actions or change the behavior of existing ones.
 You can specify which controller to use when declaring the ``Admin`` service by passing it as the 3rd argument.
 For example to set the controller to ``AcmeDemoBundle:PostAdmin``: